 While each person’s diet will be different, there are certain guidelines that most people with IBS should follow:

-Eat a balanced amount of fiber to help treat irritable bowel syndrome
+Eat a balanced amount of fiber

 - On the other hand, you should increase your consumption of soluble fiber, which helps in the production of stool and the frequency of bowel movements.
 You can find this fiber in legumes, fruits, and vegetables.

 Avoid fat and sugar